evanx/redishub/README.md

 #### How do I navigate the site?

-Links are shown in red.
+Links are shown in color.
 Otherwise click anywhere on the iconized header to go "back" e.g. to your keyspace home, `/routes` and finally here.

 #### How do I try Redis commands?

 Try: https://demo.redishub.com/create-ephemeral

 This will create a new ephemeral keyspace for you.
 The keyspace home page lists some sample commands you can try.
-These links are rendered in red.
+These links are rendered in color.

 Incidently, this will create a ephemeral keyspace on the "demo" database.
 TTLs are 10 minutes only, but this is fine for the playground.